risawitama/verbose-potato/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.